asyncgui/asynckivy/README.md

 the tasks waiting for it to happen will *immediately* be resumed.
 As a result, ``e.set()`` will return *after* ``A2`` and ``B2`` are printed.

-And there is an asyncio's [Queue](https://docs.python.org/3/library/asyncio-queue.html) equivalent.
+And there is an [asyncio.Queue](https://docs.python.org/3/library/asyncio-queue.html) equivalent.

 ```python
 from kivy.app import App